astrokompas/ProjectManagementApp/README.md

 # **Project Management Application**

 A **WPF desktop application** designed for project management, built using the **MVVM architectural pattern** with **Entity Framework Core** for database operations.
-The application features both contact and employee management systems with comprehensive validation, status tracking, and database persistence.
+The application features contact, employee, and equipment management systems with comprehensive validation, status tracking, and database persistence.

 ---